jteerice/jteerice.github.io/_posts/2023-03-26-HackTheBox-Space_Pirate_Entrypoint.md

 printf(local_38);
 ```

 Format string vulnerabilities happen when the proper arguments are not passed to a string processing function such as ```printf```.
-Normally, the first argument would be the *format string*, such as ```"Hello, my name is %s!\n", the following arguments passed to the function must correspond with the format specifiers in the format string, or else ```printf``` will use the data at where the argument *should* have been.
+Normally, the first argument would be the *format string*, such as ```"Hello, my name is %s!\n"```, the following arguments passed to the function must correspond with the format specifiers in the format string, or else ```printf``` will use the data at where the argument *should* have been.
 A more thorough breakdown of format strings can be found [here](https://axcheron.github.io/exploit-101-format-strings/).

 How does this help us write to memeory?
 By using the ```%n``` specifier.
 This specifier will write the number of bytes expressed as an integer to the corresponding argument.
 For instance:
 ```